angular/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

-**Do** extract templates and styles into a separate file, when more than 3 lines.
+**Do** extract templates and styles into a separate file, when there are more than 30 lines.

 </div>